rickyhai11/black_hole_v1/etc/playnetmano_rm/README-playnetmano_rm.conf.txt

-To generate the sample kingbird.conf file, run the following command from the top level of the kingbird directory:
+To generate the sample playnetmano_rm.conf file, run the following command from the top level of the playnetmano_rm directory:

 tox -egenconfig